WEIRD TALES RADIO SHOW

 In this week's Weird Tales Radio Show #178, best selling author and military aviation journalist Nick Cook takes us down the Military Tech Rabbit Hole as we discuss Area 51, Afghanistan, Zero Gravity and Yuri Geller.

 Weird Tales Radio Show is available on all major podcast platforms including Apple, Spotify, TuneIn Radio, YouTube, Podbean, iHeartMusic, RSS, Stitcher, Acast, and Amazon Music.
+The full archive of 187 shows runs from Mabon 2017 to Halloween 2021.

 Virtual Tip Jar